 In 2012, I left New York City for Asheville, North Carolina, where for four years I worked as an editor and course designer at Soomo Learning, an independent online educational publisher.
 At Soomo, I created interactive digital anthologies in early and modern world literature and international development from scratch.

 For the past decade I’ve been moonlighting as a journalist and essayist.
-Some of the places I’ve contributed to include, the Los Angeles Review of Books, the Wilson Quarterly, the Awl, Mental Floss, Atlas Obscura, Literary Hub, the Baltimore Sun, the Onion, JSTORY Daily, and the Forward.
+Some of the places I’ve contributed to include, the Los Angeles Review of Books, the Wilson Quarterly, the Awl, Mental Floss, Atlas Obscura, Literary Hub, the Baltimore Sun, the Onion, JSTOR Daily, Tablet Magazine, and many other print and online publications.
 I contributed an essay on pulp literature to the 2013 book Pulp Fiction: The Complete Story of Quentin Tarantino’s Masterpiece (Voyageur Press), and I've authored five titles for Open Road Integrated Media's condensed e-books imprint Worth Books (2016).

 I’m proficient in Chicago, MLA, and AP styles, and I’m conversant in Adobe InDesign.